 Concepts and Definitions

-Before delving deeper into service level objectives and how you can use Rely.io to extract the most value out of them, it's important to understand and clarify some basic concepts around SLOs.
+Before we delve into service level objectives and explore how you can leverage Rely.io to optimize them, let's first clarify some foundational SLO concepts.

 - 1.Service Level Indicators (SLIs): These measurements, expressed on a 0-100% scale, expresses a service's performance from a client's perspective.
 SLIs are derived from metrics gathered by monitoring systems and are evaluated against an SLO for compliance.
 A crutial aspect for builtind an SLO is the classification of events or interactions into good or bad according to a given quality criteria.

 - 2.Service Level Objectives (SLOs): SLOs are internal commitments about an application's reliability that IT and DevOps teams aim to meet.
 They serve as a performance yardstick for specific metrics such as uptime or response time.
 An SLO is often a subset of a Service Level Agreement (SLA).